Mexican Rice: A Surprisingly Versatile Ingredient & Horchata Recipe

 Green rice or arroz verde is made by adding a mix of pureed fresh herbs like cilantro and parsley to the chicken stock before adding it to the rice, which will soak up the green liquid, color, and flavor.
 Red rice or arroz rojo is made by adding pureed ancho chiles or dried poblano chiles to the cooking fat for a nice earthy, slightly fruity flavor with a mild heat before adding chicken stock to the rice for tenderness.

-Take the opportunity to learn some of these diverse rice recipes along with other delicious local recipes with the help of Chef David or Chef Ana on one of our wonderful Mexican cooking vacations.
+Take the opportunity to learn some of these diverse rice recipes along with other delicious local recipes with the help of the chefs of our wonderful Mexican cooking vacations.

-After enjoying these colorful and flavorful rice dishes, perhaps soothe your taste buds with this traditional deliciously cold, sweet almond rice drink recipe from Chef David of our trip A Mexican Expedition in the Yucatan.
+After enjoying these colorful and flavorful rice dishes, perhaps soothe your taste buds with this traditional deliciously cold, sweet almond rice drink recipe from the late Chef David Sterling of our trip Culinary Yucatan.

 - 1 1/4 cups long grain rice